 IP address/CIDR list

-This match type allows you to match based on IP addresses and/or CIDR lists.
+Allows you to match based on IPv4 and IPv6 addresses and CIDR lists.

 All Cloudlets support this match type.

 For this match type, enter the IP addresses and CIDR lists in the text box provided.If you have a large number of values, you can paste them in if you separate them with a space, comma, or carriage return.

 For IPv4, these IP addresses and CIDR blocks are not valid: